inspec/inspec-aws/docs-chef-io/content/aws_guardduty_detectors.md

 end
 ```

-**Use the InSpec resource to request the IDs of all Detectors, then test in-depth using `aws_guardduty_detector` to ensure all detectors have a six hour publishing frequency.**
+Use the InSpec resource to request the IDs of all Detectors, then test in-depth using `aws_guardduty_detector` to ensure all detectors have a six hour publishing frequency:

 ```ruby
 aws_guardduty_detectors.detector_ids.first.each do |detector_id|